HTWG-VirtualReality/zeta-docker/README.md

 ## Usage

 Just execute ```docker-compose up``` within zeta-docker folder and the containers gets started.
 Only at the first execution it will take very long (ca. 20-30 min) for retrieving all dependencies.

+## Login

+Automatic created users with their passwords can be found in```modigen-v3/server/app/models/SecureSocialUser.scala```.
+Call http://localhost:9000/oauth/setup after the first login to create necessary oauth credentials.